TBibby68/StatArbBot/README.md

 The key assumptions of this strategy (which are not very realistic) are that we are trading in a perfectly liquid market, with effectively infinite volumes, meaning that there is no risk posed by reductions in liquidity and thus inability to close positions, and there is also negligable spread.
 We also assume zero slippage, and then zero impact on the market from our trades.
 Essentially this is the "perfect" set of conditions for a trading strategy.

+The purpose of this project is to investigate the statistical models that can produce a successful alpha generating strategy - implementing this in real life is another step.

 ## Kalman filters: